yuanchaiyc/Ling471/assignments/Assignment5.md

 1. Run the several different models indicated in the code (differing mainly in data processing) and record the 10 numbers (which you reported for Assignment 4) **for each model**.
 The code is kind of already in place but it assumes a certain signature (input/output) of the Naive Bayes method.
 See comments in the skeleton!
 You can adapt either your naive_bayes() program or the HW5 skeleton; up to you!
 Just make sure your code runs.
 See also [hints](Assignment5-hints.md).

 2. **Plot** all numbers in one or several graphs.
-You are going to have 50 numbers in total to be ploted
+You are going to have 50 numbers in total to be plotted.

     ```
     original    train   accuracy                    clean   train   accuracy